cypress-io/cypress/docs/source/guides/getting-started/testing-your-app.md

 # Testing Strategies

 You're about to embark on writing tests for your application, and only _you_ know your application, so we don't have a lot of specific advise to give you.

-What to test, where the edge cases and seams are, what regressions you're likely to run into, etc. are entirely up to you, your application, and your team.
+**What to test, where the edge cases and seams are, what regressions you're likely to run into, etc. are entirely up to you, your application, and your team.**

-That said, modern web testing has a few wrinkles that every team experiences, so here's some quick tips on common situations you're more likely to run into sooner than later.
+That said, modern web testing has a few wrinkles that every team experiences, so here are some quick tips on common situations you're likely to run into.

 ## Seeding Data